-In Year 7 the children are expected to complete about an hour of prep most days of the week (a prep timetable is provided).
-This will consist of two, or three subject-related thirty minute preps, and in addition we would recommend that children read on a daily basis.
+In Year 8 the children are expected to complete at least an hour of prep most days of the week (a prep timetable is provided).
+This will consist of two or three subject-related thirty minute preps, in addition we would recommend that children read on a daily basis.